 - Google Apps: We will mainly be using google classroom and apps like google sites or slides for this course.
-You should be able to access these apps with your @stonybrook.edu email address. - Word Processing Software: Word, Google Docs, and LaTeX are a few options for this software types that will be useful for this course. - Spreadsheet Program: Excel is preferred and available to you in the lab classroom and from the library.
+You should be able to access these apps with your @stonybrook.edu email address. - Word Processing Software: Word, Pages, Google Docs, and LaTeX are a few options for this software types that will be useful for this course. - Spreadsheet Program: Excel is preferred and available to you in the lab classroom and from the library.
 Google sheets and Numbers are also okay but not every graph we will make is accessible in these programs. - Other programs: due to the possible remote nature of the labs it may be required of you to download software to acquire data.
 If this is needed you will be given plenty of advanced notice.

-Course Description: Two hours and twenty minutes of laboratory class per week, related to lecture course PHY 132.
+Course Description: Two hours and twenty minutes of laboratory class per week, related to lecture course PHY 131.

-We will be covering topics like error analysis, oscilloscopes, equipotential lines, capacitors, magnetic field, magnetic force, capacitors, and circuits.
+We will be covering topics like error analysis, projectile motion, momentum, collisions, conservation laws, angular momentum, simple harmonic oscillators, standing waves, and the ideal gas law.